shashinvision/dotnet_angular_cli_cheatsheet/readme.md

-### Example Project Setup with DOTNET 8.03
+## Dotnet and Angular CLI Cheat Sheet

-## Install dotnet with differents version on Linux , exaple with 6 and 8 version
+### Install dotnet with differents version on Linux , exaple with 6 and 8 version

 ```bash
 mkdir ~/.dotnet